JerBouma/FinanceToolkit/README.md

 The Ratios Module contains over 50+ ratios that can be used to analyse companies.
 These ratios are divided into 5 categories which are efficiency, liquidity, profitability, solvency and valuation.
 Each ratio is calculated using the data from the Toolkit module.  **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios) which includes an explanation about the ratio, the parameters and an example.**

+All of these ratios can be calculated based on (lagged) growth as well as trailing (e.g. TTM) metrics.
+This is embedded in all ratios as well as the financial statements themselves which means it is possible to calculate revenue growth and 12-month (TTM) Price-to-Earnings with the parameters `growth=True` and `trailing=4` respectively.
+Note that trailing is based on periods therefore TTM can only be calculated by setting `quarterly=True` in the Toolkit initialization.

 ### Efficiency Ratios
 - Asset Turnover Ratio
 - Inventory Turnover Ratio